 Sydney is the cultural and financial heart of the Australian continent.
 Nearly one-fifth of the residents of Australia live there, and Sydneysiders are always on the go—many of them back and forth over the spectacular Sydney Harbour Bridge.
-They sail, surf, swim and ferry across the water—or look out at the bay from one of many waterfront cafes.
+They sail, surf, swim and ferry across the water—or look out over bays or beaches from one of many waterfront cafes.

-Located on an inlet on the southeastern coast of Australia, Sydney is a sprawling, low-rise city.
+Located on an inlet on the southeastern coast of Australia, Sydney is a sprawling city.
 Visitors will likely spend most of their time in Sydney's center in the downtown area, which generally includes the Central Business District, The Rocks and Darling Harbour.

 The best place to start getting acquainted with the city's layout is Circular Quay, the city's transportation hub.
 As you face the Sydney Harbour Bridge, to your right is the famous Sydney Opera House with the Royal Botanic Gardens beyond it.
 To the left, beneath the bridge, is The Rocks, which curves around the bay to Darling Harbour, where you'll find the city's oldest pubs, the Sydney Observatory and other attractions.
 The tall buildings bordered by Circular Quay, Darling Harbour and Hyde Park make up the Central Business District (also known as the CBD).

 The Aborigines inhabited the Sydney area for tens of thousands of years before the first European settlers landed there on 26 January 1788.
 British Capt.
-Arthur Phillip raised the Union Jack and named the city in honor of Lord Sydney, who was then the British home secretary.
-Phillip's mission was to establish a penal colony at Sydney Cove (today known as Circular Quay) for the boatloads of convicts and troops he'd taken with him.
+Arthur Phillip raised the Union Jack and named the settlement in honor of Lord Sydney, who was then the British Home Secretary.

 Sydney didn't shed its reputation as bland and provincial until the mid-1950s, when enlightened leadership led to the construction of such landmarks as the Sydney Opera House.
 Explosive growth, coupled with a booming economy, helped turn Sydney into one of the world's most attractive, cosmopolitan and multicultural cities.

 Many of Sydney's attractions are within easy walking distance of one another.
-In theory you could attempt to see many of them in a single day—though you wouldn't stand still for long.
-We suggest taking a more leisurely approach by beginning your visit at Circular Quay (pronounced key
+In theory, you could attempt to see many of them in a single day—though you wouldn't stand still for long.
+Try taking a more leisurely approach by beginning your visit at Circular Quay (pronounced key

 ), where you can catch a morning cruise of the city's harbor.
 When you get back, head for the Sydney Opera House.
 Its prominence on the waterfront and its distinctive white, sail-style roof have made it the city's (and Australia's) most famous landmark.